Skip to content

 batch-screening-download-template

-To ensure your batch file is processed correctly, please do not rename, delete, or reorder any column headers in the template.
+To ensure your batch file is processed correctly, please keep the header in the first row and do not rename, delete, move, or reorder any of the column headers in the template.
 The sanctions.io screening system requires these headers; any changes will result in upload errors or failed/delayed screenings.

 Only input your data below the header row, exactly as instructed.
 If you need additional guidance, please contact our support team at help@sanctions.io.